-SSSM representatives visit the site often and are in daily contact with the CM construction superintendent.
+SSSM representatives visit the site often and are in regular contact with the construction manager and architects.
 They also participate in weekly meetings with the project team members while LMDC receives regular updates from SSSM representatives.
 LMDC staff has conducted site visits and expects to visit the site as the project gets closer to completion over the next few months.
-During the second quarter of 2023, three reimbursement requests totaling \$349,917 were processed and paid to the SSSM.
-LMDC is awaiting the submission of additional SSSM reimbursement requests for the period August 2022 to present.
+During the third quarter of 2023, one reimbursement request totaling \$23,492 was processed and paid to the SSSM.
+In addition, LMDC received another reimbursement request covering work performed through December 2022 which will result in an LMDC \$415,712.86 payment in October.

-Activity Supporting Documents: None --------------------------------------- ------ --
+Activity Supporting Documents: None -------------------------------- ------

-Grantee Activity Number: SF-0500-USS Activity Title: University Settlement
+Grantee Activity Number: SF-0500-USS Activity Title: Universtity Settlement